sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

   wildcardPolicy: None
 ```

-At the bottom of the page, commit the change, by entering "Route deleted!" into the `Subject` line of the commit (this message will show up in ArgoCD soon).
+At the bottom of the page, commit the change, after entering "Route deleted!" into the `Subject` line of the commit (this message will show up in ArgoCD soon).

 Ensure the Application is automatically re-synchronized via the UI.